DRIVING ADVICE, ECO DRIVING

 Activating the function

-While driving, it is possible to leave the ECO mode temporarily in order to improve engine performance.
+While driving, it is possible to exit the ECO mode temporarily in order to improve engine performance.

-For this, depress the accelerator pedal firmly and fully.
+Do this by pressing the accelerator pedal down firmly and fully.

 ECO mode is reactivated when you take pressure off the accelerator pedal.